cpb-/cpb-/README.md

 ### Hello.

-Are you interested in Embedded Systems?
+Are you interested in embedded systems?

 If so, I recommand you to join (online only) the **Live Embedded Event #3** on May the 18th.

-The Call for Papers is currently open at <https://live-embedded-event.com>
+The Call For Papers is currently open at <https://live-embedded-event.com>

 <!--
 **cpb-/cpb-** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.